ABSINTHE REVIEW CRITERIA

 Glossary Of Absinthe Terms

 Absinth: Central European spelling of absinthe.
-Commonly used to describe on Czech Absinthe.
+Commonly used to describe a Czech Absinthe.

 Absinthism: A fictitious syndrome created by the anti-absinthe movement to demonize absinthe in the 19th century.
 Alcoholism associated with absinthe.